breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/routes.md

 ## Import From Passport.js

-1. Require passport from passport.js.
+1.Require passport from passport.js.
 This import our modified passport with our local login strategy.

-2. Initialize passport so the app understands that we are using it.
+2.Initialize passport so the app understands that we are using it.
 Use app.use to initialize passport.

 `app.use(passport.initialize())`

-3. Connect Passport To Sessions
+3.Connect Passport To Sessions
 By doing this we can ensure that passport connects to sessions so that we are storing the user information properly when we call the serializeUser function.

 `app.use(passport.session())`